Redistricting in Wisconsin: Reform attempts

 For over a century in Wisconsin, there have been movements to implement a nonpartisan redistricting commission to draw state legislative districts, rather than leaving it in the hands of a partisan legislature or an arbitrary judicial panel.
 This was briefly adopted with the redistricting commissions of the mid-20th century, the most famous being the Rosenberry Commission of the 1950s.
 The current Governor, Tony Evers, again attempted to empower a nonpartisan commission in 2020.
 He created a new redistricting commission by executive order, with its members chosen by a panel of Wisconsin state judges.
 A number of Wisconsin cities and counties also passed "advisory referendums" indicating their support for a nonpartisan redistricting commission.
 But the commission's work was ultimately ignored by the legislature and played little role in the result of the 2020 redistricting.

 Under pressure from the Wisconsin Supreme Court in 2023, Republicans in the Legislature proposed a change to redistricting law to put the redistricting process more in the hands of the independent Wisconsin Legislative Reference Bureau.
 They likened this proposal to the "Iowa model" for redistricting.
 This attempt was rejected by the governor, as critics said it left too much power in the hands of the Legislature to ultimately overrule the independent Bureau.

+In April 2026, Wisconsin governor Tony Evers called a special session of the Wisconsin Legislature to discuss a constitutional amendment to reform the state's redistricting process.
+Unlike previous special sessions called by the Democratic governor, the Republican legislature did not immediately close the special session, signalling a potential opening for progress on this issue.